epointal/lf-hiker/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-**Lf Hiker** is a wordpress plugin for quickly display your gpx tracks with their profile elevation on an interactive map. **Lf Hiker is responsive and mobile friendly.
+**Lf Hiker** is a plugin for quickly display your gpx tracks with their profile elevation on an interactive map.

 == Description ==

+**Lf Hiker** is a plugin for quickly display your gpx tracks with their profile elevation on an interactive map.
+**Lf Hiker** is responsive and mobile friendly.

 ### Main Utilisation
 Simply upload your gpx file with the wordpress media manager, complete its informations and insert  it in your post/page (shortcode).